mjwhite8119/FRCTraining/Concepts/RobotSystem/index.md

 # Robot Systems
-In order to write a program you need to understand the subject area that you are automating.
+In order to write programs for <i>First Robotics</i> you need to understand the subject area that you are automating.
 This section will help you understand robotic systems in general so as you can communicate effectively with other students who are on the electrical and mechanical teams.

 - [Introduction to Robotic Systems](intro.md)